 Q: Can you tell me a bit about your education and experience as a dog trainer?

-I was a very "positive" trainer.
+I was a "reward-based" trainer.
 I attended lots of seminars and read lots of books on how to train with positive reinforcement.
-Because I was mainly training for show ring and obedience competition, this limited approach was working very well for me.
+I was mainly training for shows and obedience competitions.
+I was winning but I did not really understand dog psychology very well back then.

 Q: My dog is uncontrollable on the walk – pulling, lunging, barking, growling – can you fix this?

-A: Yes, I deal with this all the time.
-All the dogs that we train are taught how to yield to leash pressure and follow the handler's body on the walk calmly.
+A: Yes, we help dogs like this all the time.
+All the dogs that we train are taught to follow the handler's body on the walk calmly.
+Our goal is a dog who can walk on a loose leash in the real world next to the handler without constant treat dispensing, leash correction, nor commands.

 Q: Do you always take pictures and videos during training sessions?
 Who owns the pictures and videos?